 A thesis is the central claim or main argument of an essay.
 Because it provides a unifying theme for the rest of the essay, it typically appears early on-in shorter papers, most often within the first paragraph or two.
 The thesis should be analytic or interpretive rather than merely descriptive or factual.
-Constructing an original and clear thesis statement is essential to writing an effective argumentative essay.
-(See the Writing Studio's Argument Essay handout and Making an Academic Argument tutorial.)

 The term thesis statement often misleads students into thinking a central claim must be stated in a single sentence.
-Indeed, articulating a complex claim often requires more syntactical space than that.
+Articulating a complex claim often requires more syntactical space than that.
 Several sentences might be necessary to convey your thesis or central claim.
 While there are no hard and fast rules about how to express a claim, or how long one may be, there are strategies you can employ to develop a strong claim and criteria you can use to evaluate the efficacy of your claim.